TebasMartinez/mini-project-ecommerce-streamlit-mysql/README.md

 ### Products Page
 - Includes user sidebar by calling `user_sidebar(engine)` function.
 - Shows products with the `displayproducts(engine)`, which stores all columns in the products table in the database into a pandas dataframe, shortly cleans the data (adds euro symbol to price column name, and avoids showing any product without stock), and shows the dataframe to the user.
 This functions returns the resulting dataframe so it can be used in the next function.
 - `update_cart(engine, df)` generates two dropdown menus so the user can choose a product and an amount.
 The following 'Add to cart' button adds the chosen product and its information in the session state `st.session_state.cart`, which is a dictionary storing entries where each key is a product ID and each value is a list including said product's details (in this order: Product Name, Quantity, Product Price, Product Total Price).
+It also allows the user to add more units of a product already to the cart.
 - `showcart()` prompts the user to add something to the cart when the session state cart is empty, and otherwise shows what is in the cart, using `st.divider()` to separate each product, and displays in the end the total cart price calculated with the `calc_cart_total()` function.
 - The `buy(engine)` function includes a button at the end of the cart section.
 When cliked, this button performs different actions:
   - Adds the order to the orders table in the database.